dimitarnn/PythonTicTacToe/Doc/Game logic algorithm description.md

 ### Output Data

 - Game result
-- Number of moves made when the game ends
+- Number of moves made when the game ends, if both players play optimally from the current board state
 - The row of the optimal move
 - The column of the optimal move